 2. The nutraceutical division is an industry that still needs more scientific evidence.

 Natural supplements abound but still lack proof and data to support their claims.
-Scientists are needed to provide research in this category.
+Therefore, scientists are needed to provide research in this category.

 3. The environmental sciences sector needs public awareness and more innovations.

 The issues regarding the environment are still a big problem, and biotech can have a hand in addressing this.
-Today, 14 billion pounds of trash are dumped into the oceans, and landfills are the main source of soil pollution.
-Scientific output regarding this sector must be increased to stop this problem.
+Today, 14 billion pounds of trash are dumped into the oceans, and landfills are the primary source of soil pollution.
+Therefore, scientific output regarding this sector must be increased to stop this problem.

 4. There are 1 in 6 global deaths caused by cancer.

 It is sad, but cancer is a pervasive illness that has affected 16% of the world’s population.
-To take preventive measures, advancements in the area of biotech that studies this are necessary.
+Therefore, advancements in biotech that study this are necessary to take preventive measures.

 5. Ten percent of deaths around the globe are due to neurological disorders.